Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Main Results: modeling distributed architectures comparing to monolithic

-Finally, we note the combined advantages of expander topologies, which appear to exceed other layouts in spectral grap and graph diameter with a reasonable qubit-to-link ratio, low coordination number, and strong potential isolation of linked qubits.
+Finally, we note the combined advantages of expander topologies, which appear to exceed other layouts in spectral gap and graph diameter with a reasonable qubit-to-link ratio, low coordination number, and strong potential isolation of linked qubits.
 In theory, there exist particularly strong expanders known as Ramanujan graphs \cite{hoory2006expander}.
 Ramanujan graphs have a constant number of connections per node and constant (non-decaying) spectral gap with total node number.
-The properties of expanders show how by dropping the commonly assumed constraint of planarity, novel architectures may achieve vast improvements in crucial aspects for computation.
-Compared with their classical counterparts, QCs face overwhelmingly greater challenges of noise, difficulties in constructing memory, and barriers to scale.
-Especially in the NISQ era, quantum circuits usually cannot wait for transfers of buffering and have limited options to respond to delays.
-Hence for quantum technology, there is a stronger motivation to consider novel architectures.
+The properties of expanders show how by dropping the commonly assumed constraint of planarity, novel architectures may achieve vast improvements.
+Expanderized chiplets may show large advantages in quantum error correction using LDPC codes \cite{breuckmann2021quantum}, which often use non-planar connectivity to improve ratios of logical to physical qubits.